root-Manas/blog/src/content/blog/PPF-model.md

 ### Why use PPF to understand the trade-offs between silicon and code?

 The PPF model is a simple framework or metric for understanding the trade-offs between different goods.
-In the case of silicon and code, the PPF model can help us understand the trade-offs between investing in semiconductor manufacturing (silicon) and investing in software development (code).
+In this case, the PPF model can help us understand the trade-offs between investing in semiconductor manufacturing (silicon) and investing in software development (code).
 The PPF model can help us understand the limits of these investments and the potential benefits of investing in one over the other.

 **Past Reports' Analysis: Shifting Priorities**
 For this research, I analyzed three key metrics from 1990 to 2024 to understand the differences between semiconductor manufacturing and software development in the US: